-E. Federal Statistical Reporting Obligations
+State and Federal Reporting Obligations

-Campus Security Authorities have a duty to report sexual assault, domestic violence, dating violence and stalking for federal statistical reporting purposes (Clery Act).
+A-B Tech follows all state laws regarding mandatory reporting of child abuse to appropriate state officials.
+Director of Title IX Compliance Additionally, Campus Security Authorities have a duty to report sexual assault, domestic violence, dating violence and stalking for federal statistical reporting purposes (Clery Act).
 All personally identifiable information is kept confidential, but statistical information must be shared with campus law enforcement.
 The information to be shared includes the date, the location of the incident (using Clery location categories) and the Clery crime category.
 This reporting protects the identity of the Complainant and may be done anonymously.
 The Annual Security Report helps to provide the community with a clear picture of the extent and nature of campus crime, in order to build community safety and awareness.
-To see a copy of the report, you may go to the College website under Consumer Information or you can go to the following link: Campus Police and Security.
+To see a copy of the report, you may go to the College website under Consumer Information.

-V. Investigation Process
+Investigation Process

-A. Investigative Timeline
+Investigative Timeline

 The College will make every reasonable effort to ensure that the investigation and resolution of a complaint occurs in as timely and efficient a manner as possible.
-The College's investigation and resolution of a complaint will generally be completed within 60 calendar days of the receipt of the complaint, absent extenuating circumstances.
-Any party may request an extension of any deadline by providing the Director of Title IX Compliance or the Executive Director for Human Resources with a written request for an extension that includes reference to the duration of the proposed extension and the basis for the request.
-The Director of Title IX Compliance or the Executive Director for Human Resources may modify any deadline contained in this procedure as necessary and for good cause.
+The College's investigation and resolution of a complaint will generally be completed within 60 College business days of the receipt of the complaint, absent extenuating circumstances.
+Any party may request an extension of any deadline by providing the Director of Title IX Compliance or Executive Director for Human Resources with a written request for an extension that includes reference to the duration of the proposed extension and the basis for the request.
+The Director of Title IX Compliance or Executive Director for Human Resources may modify any deadline contained in this procedure as necessary and for good cause.

-B. Standard of Evidence
+Standard of Evidence

 The College uses the preponderance of the evidence as the standard for proof of whether a violation occurred.
-In the student due process hearing and employee grievance process, legal terms like "guilt", "innocence" and "burdens of proof" are not applicable.
-Student and employee due process hearings are conducted to take into account the totality of all evidence available from all relevant sources.
+In the student hearing and employee grievance process, legal terms like "guilt, "innocence" and "burden of proof" are not applicable.
+Student and employee hearings are conducted to take into account the totality of all evidence available from all relevant sources.
 The College will find the Respondent either "responsible" or "not responsible" for violating this procedure.